Albuquerque International Sunport: Future developments

 The Airport Master Plan drafted in 2002 lays out intermediate- and long-term projects at the Sunport, including the construction of a second terminal when traffic demands it.
 The runway 17/35 closure and removal recommendation was based on safety, noise abatement, and the cost of upkeep.
 Because 17/35 intersected all three of the other runways, it ran the highest risk of runway incursions.
 The runway was closed in the summer of 2012, and the tarmac is used for taxiing aircraft and for a firefighting training aircraft located on the north end.
 The configuration of the other three runways, in conjunction with typical wind patterns, enabled them to handle departures and landings more efficiently.

 With the closure of Runway 17/35, approximately 75 acres of land just northeast of the terminal complex became available for redevelopment.
 The City of Albuquerque has initiated a project called Destination Sunport to promote the area as an emerging business hub supporting collaboration among Albuquerque's research and development community and the global marketplace.
 Development of the business park began on 14 December 2018, with three phases estimated to be completed over five years.

-In the longer term, the plan calls for a new terminal to be built to the northeast of the existing terminal.
-A people mover system will connect the terminal with parking facilities and the existing terminal.